-For information on our revenue for each of the geographic regions in which we operated for the years ended December 31, 1996, 1997, and 1998 and other related information, we refer you to "Management's Discussion and Analysis of Financial Condition and Results of Operations," and Note 16 to our consolidated financial statements found elsewhere in this prospectus.
+For information on our revenue for each of the geographic regions in which we operated for the years ended December 31, 1996, 1997 and 1998, the three months ended March 31, 1998 and 1999 and other related information, we refer you to "Management's Discussion and Analysis of Financial Condition and Results of Operations," and Note 16 to our consolidated financial statements found elsewhere in this prospectus.

 NORTH ASIA.
 Our North Asia region currently consists of our markets in Japan and South Korea.
-Japan is our largest market with approximately \$654.2 million in revenue in 1998.
+Japan is our largest market with approximately \$654.2 million in revenue in 1998 and approximately \$169.6 million for the three months ended March 31, 1999.
 According to the World Federation of Direct Selling Associations, the direct selling channel in Japan generated sales of approximately \$30 billion of goods and services in 1997, making Japan the largest direct selling market in the world.

-Although industry sources estimate that approximately 2.5 million people were involved in direct selling in Japan, we believe that as many as six million people may be involved in direct selling businesses in Japan.
+Although industry sources estimate that approximately 2.5 million people are involved in direct selling in Japan, we believe that as many as six million people may be involved in direct selling businesses in Japan.
 Direct selling is governed by detailed government regulation in Japan.
 Much of our success to date can be attributed to the growth of our Japanese business in recent years.
 While the direct sales market as a whole has remained relatively flat for several years in Japan, we have posted double-digit percentage growth in revenue, on a local currency basis, each year since we entered this market in 1993.
 In addition, in 1999 we plan to open a new operations center outside of Tokyo where we will relocate our order processing and distributor support functions.
 We believe this will improve customer service while increasing efficiencies and lowering occupancy costs.

 As of December 31, 1998, in Japan we offered virtually all of our personal care products and nearly one third of our nutritional supplements, including LIFEPAK and LIFEPAK TRIM, our core nutritional supplements.
 In addition, in the fourth quarter of 1998, we introduced a home water filtration system designed for the Japanese market.
 With a suggested retail price of approximately \$450, this is our first large-ticket item to be distributed through our network marketing channel.
 We currently offer a majority of our personal care products and approximately 10% of our nutritional supplements in South Korea.
 We have not introduced any of the natural nutritional supplements or botanical supplements that we acquired in our recent acquisition of Pharmanex such as CHOLESTIN and CORDYMAX CS-4 in either Japan or South Korea.
-We currently intend to begin introducing these products in these markets in 1999.
+We currently intend to begin introducing these products in 1999 and early 2000.

 SOUTHEAST ASIA.
-Our Southeast Asia region currently consists of our markets in Taiwan, Hong Kong, Thailand, the Philippines, New Zealand, and Australia.
+Our Southeast Asia region currently consists of our markets in Taiwan, Hong Kong, Thailand, the Philippines, New Zealand and Australia.
 This region has been significantly affected by the Asian economic recession, which has severely curtailed consumer spending, particularly in Thailand.